 The target distribution of six-modes clustering is a Gaussian Mixture Model:

-Notably, the `mean mode' of above six modes is the origin, \ie, $\frac{1}{6}\sum_{i=1}^6 c_i = ((0, 0), (0, 0), (0, 0))$.
+Notably, the `mean mode' of the above six modes is the origin, \ie, $\frac{1}{6}\sum_{i=1}^6 c_i = ((0, 0), (0, 0), (0, 0))$.
 If the policy arranges the balls into this mean pattern, then the balls should be centred around $(0, 0)$ (\ie, all positions of balls obey $\N(0, 0.05I)$).
-As shown in shown in Figure~\ref{fig:sixmodes} (a), we illustrate an example for each mode.
+As shown in Fig.~\ref{fig:sixmodes} (a), we illustrate an example for each mode.

-\textbf{Implementation Details:} We evaluate Ours(SAC) and Ours(ORCA) on this task.
-The performances are normalised by the Oracle's.
+\textbf{Implementation Details:} We evaluate Ours~(SAC) and Ours~(ORCA) on this task.
+The performances are normalised by the Oracle.

-\textbf{Results:} We report the pseudo likelihood curves of our methods.
-As shown in Figure~\ref{fig:sixmodes} (b), the rearrangement results is close to ground truth examples from the target distribution.
+\textbf{Results:} We report the pseudo-likelihood curves of our methods.
+As shown in Fig.~\ref{fig:sixmodes} (b), the rearrangement results are close to ground truth examples from the target distribution.

-We further compute the latent distributions for rearrangement results of Ours(SAC) using Bayesian Theorem:
+We further compute the latent distributions for rearrangement results of Ours~(SAC) using the Bayesian Theorem:

 $p(C = c_i|\s)$ indicates which mode a state belongs to.
-To demonstrate our rearrangement results is close to one of the six modes instead of concentrating on a `mean' pattern, we evaluate the average entropy of the latent distributions $\E[H(p(C|\s))]$.
-As shown in Figure~\ref{tab:Latent}, the average entropy of our methods are even lower than ground truths'.
-This indicates each state in our rearrangement results distinctly belonging to one of categories.
+To demonstrate our rearrangement results are close to one of the six modes, instead of concentrating on a `mean' pattern, we evaluate the average entropy of the latent distributions $\E[H(p(C|\s))]$.
+As shown in Fig.~\ref{tab:Latent}, the average entropy of our methods is even lower than ground truths'.
+This indicates each state in our rearrangement results distinctly belonging to one of the categories.

 We also report the average latent distribution $\E[p(C|\s)]$.
-As shown in Figure~\ref{tab:Latent}, the averaged latent distribution (overall rearrangement results) of our methods achieve comparable orders of magnitude in different modes.
+As shown in Fig.~\ref{tab:Latent}, our methods' averaged latent distribution (overall rearrangement results) achieve comparable orders of magnitude in different modes.
 This shows the rearrangement of our methods can cover all the mode centres.